Nuclear Free WA

 About

 WA has never had a commercial uranium mine; we’ve had state wide bans on uranium mining and federal restrictions on uranium mining and a long history of public opposition.
-After the 2007 state election the newly elected State Liberal Government lifted a long standing ban on many uranium miners. uranium in WA.
+After the 2007 state election the newly elected State Liberal Government lifted a long standing ban on many uranium miners.
 This came shortly after the Australian Labor Party changed the three mine policy which has since the 1980s meant that there could only be three uranium mines operating in Australia.
 With these two decisions WA has become the target for many uranium miners.
 There have been over 250 uranium exploration drilling programs in WA.
 There are three projects with environmental approval – but not final approval, and there are three projects currently under environmental assessment.
 We are happy to say that after 8 years of a pro nuclear Government and unstinting support for an unwanted industry there are no operating uranium mines in WA!!!!

 URANIUM MINING IN WA IS NOT A DONE DEAL